 In his award-winning The Chesapeake Watershed: A Sense of Place

 and a Call to Action, Ned Tillman described some of the places important to him: the Susquehanna River, the Appalachian Mountains, and the Chesapeake Bay.
 Saving the Places We Love goes beyond one region to examine the major environmental challenges of our time.
-Topics include: climate change, mountaintop mining, fracking, groundwater (quality, supply, and runoff), the future of agriculture and aquaculture, habitat loss, population growth, waste disposal, air quality, and our future energy supply.
+Topics in his second book include: climate change, mountaintop mining, fracking, groundwater (quality, supply, and runoff), the future of agriculture and aquaculture, habitat loss, population growth, waste disposal, air quality, and our future energy supply.

 Designed to meet the needs of the Common Core and compellingly written for a general audience, Saving the Places We Love interweaves engaging first-person accounts, science, and evidence-based arguments to suggest ways each of us can meet the environmental challenges of the 21st century.